 Sustainability is a word thrown about a lot in the menswear industry.
 Typically it is superseded by a large fashion brand looking to minimise the impact they are currently having on the environment.
 There is though a growing number of brands that are leading the way in producing sustainable menswear.
 Not as a PR stunt, but through a genuine passion for crafting.
 It is great men’s clothing and accessories that minimises the impact fashion has on our planet.

 Making a real difference to the fashion industry starts with ourselves.
 By putting a greater value on the clothing we buy will ensure we are purchasing smarter.
 That means not buying for just a single occasion.
 But by building an interchangeable wardrobe promoting well-made garments manufactured from fabrics that have longevity.

 Throughout this site, we try and give a voice to new menswear brands producing these kinds of items.
 We believe that trends are temporary, style is permanent.
-By helping our readers to understand the construction of elevated pieces and how to style them, we can lead them towards buying less often, but better quality.
+By helping our readers to understand the construction of elevated pieces and how to style them.
+This hopefully leads to our readers buying less often, but better quality.

 This sustainable method of production and promotion of considered purchasing is evident through the brands in our list.
-Through initiatives like avoiding unnecessary discounts on Black Friday or by investing profits back into environmental causes, they are making a difference.
+Through initiatives like avoiding unnecessary discounts or reinvesting profits back into environmental causes, they are making a difference.